-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Covered for chronic low back pain.
-Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility.
-Covered if provided by the Community Paramedics Program Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Covered for chronic low back pain Ambulance services when transportation is refused or when your condition is stabilized and you are not transported to a facility Covered if provided by the Community Paramedics Program Companion care/homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Up to 8 hours per month Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. Ŷ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Experimental medical and surgical procedures, equipment and medications.
-May be covered by Original Medicare under a Medicare- Experimental procedures and items are those items and procedures determined by our approved clinical research study or by our plan. plan and Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicare- Experimental procedures and items are those items and approved clinical research study or by our plan. procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household. $\checkmark$ Full-time nursing care in your home. √ Home-delivered meals Condition specific for Diabetes, Hypertension & CHF post discharge.
-Immunizations for the purpose of travel, work or school $\checkmark$ Naturopath services (uses natural or alternative treatments). ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Fees charged for care by your immediate relatives or members of your household \checkmark Full-time nursing care in your home. \checkmark Home-delivered meals Covered condition specific for Diabetes, Hypertension & CHF post discharge.
+Immunizations for the purpose of travel, work or school. ✓ Naturopath services (uses natural or alternative treatments). \checkmark Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.

-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Private room in a hospital.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television ✓ Private room in a hospital.
 Covered only when medically necessary.
 Radial keratotomy, LASIK surgery and other low vision aids.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non- prescription contraceptive supplies. $\checkmark$ Routine chiropractic care Office visits and x- rays are not covered Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures.
-Some of these services are covered only if you purchased an optional dental plan.
-Emergency palliative treatment Crowns &amp; onlays Periodontal surgical &amp; non- surgical, occlusal guards Relines &amp; repairs to bridges &amp; dentures Simple extractions or other oral surgery Routine preventive dental care for exams and cleanings are payable twice per calendar year.
-Bitewing x- rays are payable once per calendar year.
-Please see Dental Services in the above Medical Benefits Chart.
+Reversal of sterilization procedures and or non- prescription contraceptive supplies ~ Routine chiropractic care Office visits and x- rays are not covered Manual manipulation of the spine to correct a subluxation is covered.
+Routine dental care, such as cleanings, fillings or dentures Implants are not covered.
+Routine preventive dental care for 2 exams, 2 cleanings and 1 bitewing x-ray are payable per calendar year.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Services considered not reasonable and necessary, according to the standards of Original Medicare Sterilization procedures including vasectomy, tubal ligation, or elective hysterectomy.
+Vacuum erection devices.

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Films, tests, etc. or anesthesia Bridges or dentures Implants or implant services Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to the standards of Original Medicare $\checkmark$ Sterilization procedures including vasectomy, tubal ligation, or elective hysterectomy.
-Vacuum erection devices. $\checkmark$ Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Surgical treatment for morbid obesity Covered when approved by HAP as medically necessary.